seanorama/masterclass/security-advanced/README.md

 ##### Use Hive for Knox

-- In the JDBC connect string for connecting to an secured Hive while its running in default (ie binary) transport mode :
-  - *port changes to Knox's port 8443*
-  - *a kerberos principal not longer needs to be passed in*
-  - trust store is being passed in

 - By default Knox will use a self-signed (untrusted) certificate
   - To trust the certificate execute:
     ```